ABOUT US

-Our aim is to bring people who are interested in or already working in this space together.
+We aim to bring people who are interested in or already working in this space together.
 We provide a space for people to showcase their projects and to provide information on work/exhibitions/projects/education/research related to medical and health humanities on the continent.

 To develop and strengthen Medical and Health Humanities networks across the continent by providing information on projects, and opportunities for research and collaborative work between and within African countries.